demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 }
 ```

 The reason for this split is we will be doing an asynchronous operation if the request is valid.
-For the invalid request there is no asynchronous operation involved.
+For the invalid request, there is no asynchronous operation involved.

 The next step is changing the signature of the `handleUserSignup` to take `signupUser` function as its parameter